-The natural person(s) or legal entity (e.g., partnership, corporation, limited liability company, firm, joint venture) awarded the contract to perform the Work pursuant to the Contract Documents.
+The natural person(s) or legal entity (e.g., partnership, corporation, limited liability company, firm, joint venture) Contracting with the Owner to do the prescribed Work.

 DATES

 Substantial Completion Date is the day that the Engineer determines the Owner has full and unrestricted use and benefit of the Work, from both an operational and safety standpoint, any remaining traffic disruptions will be rare and brief, and only minor incidental work, replacement of temporary substitute facilities, plant establishment periods, or correction or repair remains for the physical completion of the total Work.